sarkershantonu/Automation-Getting-Started/README.md

 # Automation-Getting-Started
-This repository contains only getting started projects for different automation framework
+This repository contains only getting started projects for different automation framework.

+language : java mainly

 # Target :
 - To help new automation people to start project